Department of Surgery

+The MUSC Department of Surgery is directed by David J. Cole, MD, an internationally recognized Surgical Oncologist.
 The mission of the Department of Surgery at the Medical University of South Carolina includes patient care, teaching, and research.
 The Department has a long standing tradition of excellence in patient care as well as in teaching.
 More recently, an outstanding research effort in both clinical and basic science has been developed by building on the strengths of previous faculty members and by utilizing the strengths of newly recruited faculty members.

 The research in the Department of Surgery has contributed another measure of excellence to the Department and has provided residents with invaluable research experience as a preparation for their future careers.